codex-storage/nim-codex/tests/Readme.md

 ./build/codex --data-dir=`pwd`"/Codex1" -i=127.0.0.1
 ```

-This will start codex with a data directory pointing to a directory named `Codex` under the current execution directory and announce itself under `127.0.0.1` on the DHT.
+This will start codex with a data directory pointing to a `Codex` under the current execution directory and announce itself under `127.0.0.1` on the DHT.

 ```bash
 ./build/codex --data-dir=`pwd`"/Codex2" -i=127.0.0.1 --api-port=8081 --udp-port=8091 --bootstrap-node=spr:CiUIAhIhAmqg5fVU2yxPStLdUOWgwrkWZMHW2MHf6i6l8IjA4tssEgIDARpICicAJQgCEiECaqDl9VTbLE9K0t1Q5aDCuRZkwdbYwd_qLqXwiMDi2ywQ5v2VlAYaCwoJBH8AAAGRAh-aGgoKCAR_AAABBts3KkcwRQIhAPOKl38CviplVbMVnA_9q3N1K_nk5oGuNp7DWeOqiJzzAiATQ2acPyQvPxLU9YS-TiVo4RUXndRcwMFMX2Yjhw8k3A
 ```

-Same as the first example, but with this time the REST api is listening on port 8081 and the DHT on port 8091.
+Same as the first example, but this time the REST api is listening on port 8081 and the DHT on port 8091.
 The `--bootstrap-node` is a serialized peer record that allows bootstrapping the DHT, this should point to a valid peer record produced by another node.
 This can be obtained using the [info](#apicodexv1info) endpoint.

 ## Interacting with the client